Collaborative divorce is the best way for a couple to wind down their marriage.

 In collaborative divorce cases, the clients have a level of closure and satisfaction with the process that I don’t see in my traditional litigation cases.
 In my litigation cases, there’s usually a ramp up around discovery, hearings, depositions, mediation, and then final trials.
 Every time that emotional toll compromises my clients.
 They become weary, tired, angry, and frustrated generally with the litigation process.
 The length of time, the amount of money it costs, the public exposure in court, and the filings are all very taxing.

 Using the collaborative process means that nothing changes in the final outcome.
 You still start the divorce and you end the divorce.
 You start the lawsuit and you end the lawsuit.
 However, everything that happens in between is more transparent and private.
 The parties are informed about and participating in every aspect of the case.
 There seems to be a better sense of understanding the outcome, how the outcome was achieved, and the fact that the clients created their outcome.
+Our Corsicana divorce attorney can help you with this process.

 Collaborative Divorce…The Best Way to Divorce.
 Contact an experienced Collaborative Divorce Attorney in Navarro County.
 Contact Sarah Keathley at Keathley and Keathley at (903) 417-0889.